auth0-samples/auth0-angular-samples/01-Embedded-Login/README.md

 npm install
 ```

 ## Set the Client ID and Domain

-If you download the sample from the quickstart page, it will come pre-populated with the **client ID** and **domain** for your application.
-If you clone the repo directly from Github, rename the `auth0-variables.ts.example` file to `auth0-variables.ts` and provide the **client ID** and **domain** there.
+To configure the application for your Auth0 account settings, rename the `auth0-variables.ts.example` file to `auth0-variables.ts` and provide the **client ID** and **domain** there.
 This file is located in `src/app/auth/`.

 ## Enable Cross Origin Authentication

 In order to be able to log-in with user and password you need to enable the [Cross Origin Authentication](https://auth0.com/docs/cross-origin-authentication).
+This is not required for Social or Enterprise connections.

 Make sure you edit the contents of the `callback-cross-auth.html` file to match your Client Id, Domain and Callback settings.
+This page will only be used when third-party cookies are disabled in the client browser, and *needs to be served over HTTPS*.
+Note that when third-party cookies are disabled, there are some browsers where the authentication flow will NOT work.

 ## Run the Application